 Resumé or CV

-Submit your Resume online when completing your online application
+Submit your Resumé or CV online when completing your online application.

 Statement of Purpose

-The statement of purpose should be 300-500 words concerning your purpose for undertaking or continuing graduate study, your reasons for wanting to study at Purdue, and your research interests, professional plans, and career goals.
+The statement of purpose should be approximately 500 words concerning your purpose for undertaking or continuing graduate study, your reasons for wanting to study at Purdue, and your research interests, professional plans, and career goals.
 You also may explain any special circumstances applicable to your background and elaborate on your scholarly publications, awards, achievements, abilities, and/or professional history.
-Submit your Statement of Purpose online when completing your online application.
-If you wish to expand your Statement of Purpose somewhat, please keep your statement to no longer than 4 pages in length.

 Academic or Professional Recommendations

-Two letters of recommendation are required.
-Your appraisers may submit online through your online application
+A minimum of two letters of recommendation are required.
+Your appraisers may submit online through your online application.

 Required Admissions Tests